Set up fallback policies in the Requesty Console.

 How It Works

-- If it fails (timeout, rate limit, error, etc.), the router immediately tries the next model
+If it fails (timeout, rate limit, error, etc.), the router immediately tries the next model in the chain.

 Benefits

-- Higher success rates - No more failed requests due to provider issues
+No more failed requests due to provider issues.

-- Cost optimization - Start with cheaper models, fall back to premium ones only when needed
+Start with cheaper models, fall back to premium ones only when needed.

 Creating a Fallback Policy